JuJu Smith-Schuster Prayed For Mega Millions Win To Bring Le’Veon Bell Back

 The Pittsburgh Steelers might have been looking forward to enjoying a Week 8 return to the gridiron for Le’Veon Bell had JuJu Smith-Schuster come up with the numbers drawn for the $1.6 million Mega Millions jackpot on Tuesday night, October 23.
 Unfortunately, the dozens of tickets he purchased were as good as garbage, and so the wait continues for Bell’s fans and fantasy football owners.

-During a post-practice interview with ESPN senior NFL writer Jeremy Fowler, JuJu revealed that he put up a considerable amount cash for a chance at claiming the record prize.
+During a post-practice interview with ESPN senior NFL writer Jeremy Fowler, JuJu revealed that he put up a considerable amount of cash for a chance at claiming the record prize.
 After doing some quick calculations, the second-year wide receiver estimated that he had bought about 120 tickets over the span of two days.
 Never before had JuJu played his hand at the lotto, he said, which prompted Fowler to dig a bit deeper to find out exactly what the 21-year-old’s motivation in finally testing his luck may have been.

 “I tried to win it so we could get Le’Veon [Bell] back,” Fowler would share a tweet quoting JuJu as stating.
 “It didn’t work.”

 JuJu wouldn’t allow the media to run with the quote without first confessing that he was only joking.
-He went on to tell Fowler that in all actuality he’d likely only tell his mother if he ever did win, and would continue to play football in the NFL.
+He went on to tell Fowler that in all actuality, he’d likely only tell his mother if he ever did win, and would continue to play football in the NFL.
 His friends and teammates would just have to go on and wonder how he’d suddenly obtain the ability to upgrade his home and come to possess an assortment of new cars, is all.

 JuJu willing to do anything at this point. pic.twitter.com/BLUYEogGfp